HanHao0420/FT300-sensor-Modbus-RTU-/README.md

 To read data of the FT300 you have to send Modbus RTU read request to the FT300.
 Modbus RTU communication is detailed in the manual of the FT300: https://assets.robotiq.com/website-assets/support_documents/document/FT_Sensor_Manual_general_PDF_20190625.pdf

-FT300 ROBOTIQ simple code in C: https://assets.robotiq.com/website-assets/support_documents/document/FT-300_dev_package_SDP-1.0.1_20180328.rar
+FT300 ROBOTIQ sample code in C: https://assets.robotiq.com/website-assets/support_documents/document/FT-300_dev_package_SDP-1.0.1_20180328.rar

 The FT300 software to visualize data from your PC: